This short, straightaway par 4, favors a tee shot up the left side of the fairway for the best angle up approach into the elevated green.

 Longer hitters need to play their tee shot up the centre-right of the fairway to avoid the long fescue and water on the left.
 The approach is played to a large green that slopes off on the back and left side of the green.
 Water guards the front right and left sides of the green.
 A good tee shot should set up a good opportunity for birdie.

-and hitting your drive to this position, if long enough, will get you some extra distance as the ball will roll to the centre of the fairway.
+Hitting your drive to this position, if long enough, will get you some extra distance as the ball will roll to the centre of the fairway.
 With a good drive, the longer hitters will have a chance to go for it in two.
 Your lay-up will require some precision as the fairway narrows at the 160 yard mark.
 Trouble lurks both to the left and to the right.
-Ideally you'll try to get to the 100 yard marker, and favor the right hand side as there is more room than you think.
+Ideally you’ll try to get to the 100 yard marker, and favor the right hand side as there is more room than you think.
 From this position, you can attack the pin on your approach to a long, fairly flat green.
 Par on this hole is a good score and good course management could save you some strokes.

 The green is guarded by a bunker, short left and mounds to the right and back of the green.
 Club selection is the key, and be wary of the wind, it is generally coming from the right and can swirl.
 It is difficult to feel on the tee, but try and keep in mind the velocity and direction the wind was blowing from on the seventh hole.